magisterquis/plonk/README.md

   request for a path under /f/.

   C2 tasking is retrieved by a request to /t/<ImplantID>.
 The /<ImplantID>
   may be empty; Plonk treats this as an IDless implant.
-Tasking is stored in plonk.d/tasking.json, which may be updated with -task or -implant, as below.
+Tasking is stored in a single JSON file (currently plonk.d/tasking.json), which may be updated by hand or with -task or -implant, as below.
 Plonk doesn't do anything to process tasking; whatever it gets it sends directly to the implant.

-  Output from implants is sent to /o/<ImplantID>, or just /o for an IDless implant.
+  Output from implants is sent in an HTTP request body to /o/<ImplantID>, or just /o for an IDless implant.

+  HTTP verbs for all requests are ignored.
+HTTP requests for paths other than the above are served a single static file, by default plonk.d/index.html.

   All of the above is logged in plonk.d/log.

   When Plonk gets a SIGHUP, it reopens the taskfile and forgets the self-signed certificates it's generated as well as its list of seen implants.
+When Plonk gets a SIGUSR1, it writes the self-signed certificates it's generated to the local certificate directory.

   The first time Plonk is run, it is helpful to use -verbose.